PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Limitations and Future Work

 \section{Limitations and Future Work}

 \textbf{Simulation Limitations and Moving Sources.} Our model assumes a 'free-floating' and omnidirectional microphone array, meaning it does not explicitly model the acoustic baffling, reflection, or diffraction effects introduced by the device on which the microphones are mounted and the beampattern of the microphone (e.g., cardioid).
 While our model's generalization to real-world datasets like RSL2019 and LOCATA suggests this approximation is robust, performance could be further enhanced.
 Future work could explore incorporating device-specific acoustic properties, such as pre-calibrated acoustic transfer functions, simulated using COMSOL~\cite{comsol} as an additional input to the model.
-Also, our current training objective assumes static sources within the analysis window.
-Future iterations must explicitly model source velocity and trajectory to support highly dynamic embodied interactions, potentially by incorporating temporal attention mechanisms across longer context windows.

 \textbf{Single-Speaker Speech Focus.} The current work is primarily focused on localizing a single, dominant speech source, treating non-speech sounds as distractors.
 A significant extension would be to adopt a Sound Event Localization and Detection (SELD) framework~\cite{scheibler2022sorting}.
 This would involve training the model to simultaneously localize and classify multiple, potentially overlapping, sound events, including both speech and non-speech categories.
 This could be achieved by modifying the architecture to output multiple event-specific tokens, rather than a single aggregate [CLS] token, enabling the system to reason about complex, multi-source acoustic scenes.